Approximate Reading Time: 9 minutes

-Urinary incontinence can have serious implications on your confidence and ability to go about your everyday life.
-Urinary incontinence is treatable and there are many things you can do with the help of specialist health professionals and on your own to laugh again without leaking and improve your quality of life.
+Urinary leakage can have serious implications on your confidence and ability to go about your everyday life.
+Urinary leakage is treatable and there are many things you can do with the help of specialist health professionals and on your own to laugh again without leaking and improve your quality of life.

 Urinary incontinence is involuntary passing of urine or poor bladder control which can happen for several reasons.